SDI Webinar: Spiritual Companionship for the Dying - Encouraging Connection & Community

 Carole Trepanier -Carole Trepanier of “The Death of Me” is an animist ritualist living in Perth, Ontario, Canada, who specializes in endings and awakenings.
 Trained in Indigenous community care and mental health/substance abuse counselling, Carole worked for over 20 years engaged in holistic community care and global transition work in partnership with NGOs, healers and leaders around the world.
 Profound life initiations—the deaths of 10 close loved ones in 2013, 3.5yrs of caregiving for her mom (died in 2016), and related traumas/revelations—sparked a return to focused ritual training with wisdom keepers, direct Spirit engagement, deep explorations of Death through traditional ceremony/practice, Ancestral lineage healing, and a renewed service to Life.
 Carole believes that what is being asked of us in Death (and beyond) is not especially different from what is being asked of us in Life, and ritual/direct spirit engagement can help ease us through the micro-deaths of healing change, unburdening, surrender, opening our hearts, giving/receiving love, finding forgiveness, trusting community, having faith, and leaping.
 Carole’s offerings include energy work, light trance journeys, forgiveness/unburdening ritual, death rites, psychopomp, home funerals, Ancestral Lineage Healing, spirit engagement, Earth transition/Earth-honouring ceremony. | Carole will present and join Eric for Session 4 – Alone and Together.

 Each session will run 75 minutes.
-We understand that the timing of the seminar will not be convenient in every time zone on the planet.
-For those who have trouble making this time, a recorded copy of each session will be made available to all those who sign up.
+Access to a recording of each session will be made available to all those who sign up.
 CEU credits are available for all those who participate.
 (See below)

 The main goal of this webinar series is to support spiritual companions - and all those who companion the dying - with practical wisdom that will deepen their own approach to this important work.
 We will focus on key questions such as: